NourMansour911/Portfolio/README.md

 ### Languages
 •	Arabic (Native)
-•	English (Very Good)
+•	English (Very Good) •

 ### Extracurricular Activities
-• IEEE VICTORIES 2.0 Contest Finalist (2023):  I actively contributed to our success with #TECH_TITANS team in this highly competitive and renowned technology competition.
+• IEEE VICTORIES 2.0 Contest Finalist (2023):  I actively contributed to our success with #TECH_TITANS team in this highly competitive and renowned technology competition •